Updated: 2025/Nov/16

 DESCRIPTION

-The wcsrtombs() converts the nul-terminated wide-character string
+The wcsrtombs() function converts the NUL-terminated wide-character

-due to the following reasons:
+conversion stops due to the following reasons:

-The conversion reaches a nul wide character.
-In this case, the nul
+The conversion reaches a NUL wide character.
+In this case, the NUL

 wide character is also converted.